Need legal advice now from an employment law solicitor in London or Brighton?

 Employment tribunal: fees and work.

 The cost of unfair/wrongful dismissal can vary between firms.
-At Britton & Time, our employment tribunal solicitors are committed to giving you clear estimates of costs, telling you how long your case will last, and outline the work we’re doing during your case.
+At Britton and Time, our employment tribunal solicitors are committed to giving you clear estimates of costs, telling you how long your case will last, and outlining the work we're doing during your case.

 1. Average costs

-A simple unfair/wrongful dismissal case that settles before any Employment Tribunal hearing occurs will cost in the region of £1,000 to £2,000 plus VAT.
-This is based on the approximate 3 to 8 hours of work it will take to settle your claim with your employer.
+A simple unfair/wrongful dismissal case that settles before needing to submit a claim to the Employment Tribunal hearing will cost in the region of £2,500 to £5,000 plus VAT.
+This is based on the approximate 8 to 16 hours of work it will take to settle your claim with your employer.
 Costs can increase with complexity and how long the case goes on for.
-If your case proceeds to Employment Tribunal, you can expect to pay over £10,000 plus VAT.
+If your case proceeds to the Employment Tribunal, you can expect to pay over £15,000 plus VAT.
 We don’t offer fixed fees for unfair dismissal.

 There may be additional fees payable, such as barrister fees and administration fees to create bundles and other paperwork.
-Barrister fees will vary based upon the experience level of the chosen barrister.
+Barrister fees will vary based on the experience level of the chosen barrister.

 2. Hourly rates